bartuspan/ubik/README.md

 ### Places

-* Custom Post Type for building a geographic database.
-Each place is a post-like object in a page-like heirarchy.
+* Custom Post Taxonomy for building a geographic database.
+Each place is a term in a heirarchal taxonomy.
-* Includes a "place tag" taxonomy for tagging places (e.g. "food", "transportation", "attraction", etc.).
-* `ubik_is_place()` conditional function.
-* Places post type archive.
-You can also slip places into the regular flow of posts.
-* Special "placeholder" place tag to keep some places out of sight.
-This should really be a custom post status but the current implementation in WordPress is lacking.
-Define and use a placeholder if you want to scaffold out a place heirarchy without bothering to polish intermediary places (e.g. you want "Empire State Building" under "Manhattan" but you don't want to fill out Manhattan's info and don't want it to appear in the post type archive or in the regular flow of posts).
-A bit complex, I know, but the utility of this little hack should be obvious if you start playing around with this feature.
 * Places shortcode: `[place]Place name[/place]` or `[place slug=placename]`.
 Will default back to plain text when the place doesn't exist.
 Makes it easy to reference places in your posts.
-* Lists posts tagged with the place name.
-This way you can have an index of places that relates back to your travel writing or whatever.
-Only the slug needs to match.
+* Place taxonomy archives effortlessly list posts tagged with a given place.
 * Lists related places in a sensible manner.
 No extra work required.
 * Places sidebar when navigating within the places database.
 * No custom mapping function at present.
-I just use simple Google Maps embeds.
+Just use simple Google Maps embeds.

-### Portfolio

-* Not yet properly implemented; what exists is just a bunch of legacy code from an old theme of mine.

 ### Search